leemeichin/ask_awesomely/README.md

 ```ruby
 typeform = MyNewTypeform.build
 ```

-Check the rest of the (not currently finished) documentation to find out what else you can do.

 Check out [Typeform I/O](https://typeform.io) for detailed information about the API, and how to get your API key.